minprog/programmeren-1/problems/population/index.md

 ## How to submit

 As soon as you're done, submit your `population.c` implementation, below!
 Your program will then again be checked using `check50` and the result will be recorded on this website.
 Should the check fail unexpectedly, be sure to try if `check50` is still satisfied when you run it in your IDE's Terminal.

-Type the name of the student you've worked with: <input name="form[samengewerkt]" type="text" required>